-Thinking about trying life on the road?
-I couldn’t recommend it more!
 If you are one of those lucky remote workers, why not dip your toes into a nomadic lifestyle while keeping your day job?
 This is the perfect opportunity to experiment with a new kind of lifestyle with minimal risk.
 Even if you do not foresee a future as a lifelong nomad, experiencing extended time away from the monotony of day-to-day life has a litany of positive effects.
-Why not try working and traveling for just a few months?

-Whether you are ready to hit the road tomorrow or are just fantasizing, I am excited to share my greatest lessons from the last 18 months on the road.
+Whether you are ready to hit the road tomorrow or are just fantasizing, we are excited to share our greatest lessons from 18 months on the road.

 At the beginning of my travels, I moved from place to place every 4 weeks.
 As a full-time remote worker, that only gave me 2 full weekends that were not bookended by travel to and from another destination.
 This meant using all of my spare time to see and do as much as I possibly could.
 I began to feel a new sense of urgency to explore and became hyper-aware that each moment was truly fleeting.